 Packaging is very much in the spotlight, but some of the solutions being advocated make little environmental sense.
 Business should use this crisis to make meaningful changes with real long-term benefits for health and the environment, argues Debbie Hitchen.

-There is no denying that the failure to address the littering caused by irresponsible consumer behaviour and the challenges faced with recycling some polymer types and packaging configurations has certainly had wide reaching impacts on our land and marine environments globally.
-And with consumer concern about harmful chemicals leaching from plastics also on the rise, it is not surprising that government, producers and retailers have felt obliged to respond.
+There's no denying that the failure to address the littering caused by irresponsible consumer behavior and the challenges faced with recycling some polymer types and packaging configurations has certainly had wide-reaching impacts on our land and marine environments globally.
+With consumer concern about harmful chemicals leaching from plastics also on the rise, it's not surprising that government, producers and retailers have felt obliged to respond.

 - Material substitution choices